Black Feminist Marronage: A Teach-In Series on Radical Black Feminist Worldmaking

 Support, donate, and learn more about our fundraiser: https://www.gofundme.com/f/black-women-radicals-a-school-for-all-of-us

-Upcoming Courses for Black Feminist Marronage Series
+Upcoming + PAST Courses for Black Feminist Marronage Series

-UPCOMING Teach-In: “CARETAKING AS CULTURAL WORK-Lessons from toni cade bambara and HELEN DANIEL” By Zoe bambara
+Past Teach-In: “CARETAKING AS CULTURAL WORK-Lessons from toni cade bambara and HELEN DANIEL” By Zoe bambara

-You can register for the teach-in here: https://bit.ly/ZoeBambara
+You can watch the teach-in here: https://youtube.com/live/2PiCQHkwRjI

 Read more about the teach-in and teach-in curator here: https://www.blackwomenradicals.com/blog-feed/upcoming-teach-in-zoe-bambara

 About the teach-in: I come from a line of two grandmothers who genuinely centered their communities: Toni Cade Bambara and Helen Daniel.
 Both were caretakers and cultural workers in their own right, laying the foundation for what I consider true organizing.
 My maternal grandmother, Toni, was a writer, organizer, and filmmaker.
 She fought oppressive systems through her art and knew how to engage with the community in meaningful ways to meet people’s material needs.
 My paternal grandmother, whom I called Mamas, was a mother of six and established the "Feeding the Unhoused Ministry" at Mt.
 Ephraim Church.
 She consistently looked after the children in the neighborhoods of Adamsville and Athens, Georgia.
 Even though they came from vastly different backgrounds, both grandmothers centered the communities around them.
 How can we call ourselves organizers if we don’t even know our neighbors' names?
 Cultural work takes many forms.
-In this teach-in, we will discuss how to find our place in the community, fill in the gaps, and honor our ancestors while doing so
+In this teach-in, we will discuss how to find our place in the community, fill in the gaps, and honor our ancestors while doing so.

 PAST Teach-In: “Black Feminist Marronage in London: The Enduring Legacy” of Amy Ashwood Garvey